bhaktofmahakal/Project1/README.md

 Place the project folder inside the htdocs/ (XAMPP) directory.

-      Access the project at: http://localhost/Project1/ 🤝 Contributing
+      Access the project at: http://localhost/Project1/

-      Contributions, issues, and feature requests are welcome! free to fork the repository and submit a pull request.
+🤝 Contributing

+We welcome all contributions!

+Fork the repository

+Create a new branch

+Make your changes

+Submit a pull request 🚀

 📄 License

 This project is licensed under the MIT License.
+See the LICENSE file for more information.

 📬 Contact

       For questions or support, feel free to reach out:

       Developer: [Utsav Mishra]